List of Game & Watch games: Vermin

 Vermin (originally released as The Exterminator in North America) was released in the Silver series on July 10, 1980 with 500,000 units sold.
 It is a single-screen single-player game.

 In Vermin, moles pop out of the ground and try to get into the player's garden.
 The player has to hit the moles with a hammer to keep them out of the garden.

 Vermin was recreated in Game Boy Gallery for Game Boy and Game & Watch Gallery 2 for Game Boy Color.
-In WarioWare, Inc.: Mega Microgame$!, there is a microgame called "Vermin" in which Wario has to whack a mole with a hammer.
+In WarioWare, Inc.: Mega Microgames!, there is a microgame called "Vermin" in which Wario has to whack a mole with a hammer.
 It was recreated as a DSiWare game that was released for Nintendo DSi on July 15, 2009 in Japan,on April 5, 2010 in the United States and on April 9 in Europe; and for Nintendo 3DS on July 7, 2011 in Europe.
 A Legend of Zelda-themed version is included in the Game & Watch: The Legend of Zelda edition as part of The Legend of Zelda 35th Anniversary.

 In the Super Smash Bros. series, Mr. Game & Watch has several attacks which has him hit opponents on either side with two hammers, referencing Vermin.